About

 - First-class OpenAPI support.

-- Single point deployment for frontend and backend, as it’s a normal Next.js app.
+- Single-point deployment for front-end and back-end as a standard Next.js app.

-- Function calling framework that turns your back-end into an AI agent.
+- Function calling framework that transforms your back-end into an AI agent.

 - Built on standards and conventions.

-The project was heavily inspired by NestJS that’s built on top of Express , a lower-level HTTP framework, extending it with modular architecture for large back-end apps.
-Vovk.ts achieves similar goal using Next.js Route Handlers as a lower-level HTTP framework, but installed on top of a new or existing Next.js project as a set of secondary dependencies.
+This project was heavily inspired by NestJS , which is built on top of Express , a lower-level HTTP framework.
+NestJS extends Express with a modular architecture for large back-end applications.
+Vovk.ts achieves a similar goal by using Next.js Route Handlers as the lower-level HTTP framework, installed on top of a new or existing Next.js project as a set of secondary dependencies.

-One Node.js project is going to contain both front-end and back-end code, saying goodbye to monorepos and corresponding tooling.
+A single Node.js project contains both front-end and back-end code, eliminating the need for monorepos and their corresponding tooling.

 More info